Jonathan India Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Cubs had a 4.01 team ERA that ranked 20th across all league pitching staffs.

-- The 33-year-old southpaw started and threw three innings when he last appeared Saturday, Oct.
-1 against the Cincinnati Reds.
+- The 25-year-old right-hander last appeared Monday, Oct.
+3 against the Cincinnati Reds, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.